BenjaminAbt/Hangfire.ConsoleHost/README.md

     }
 ```

-You can find a full .NET Core console example based on `IHostedService` in a [sample](sample/Server/Program.cs)
+You can find a full .NET Core console example based on `IHostedService` [here](sample/Server/Program.cs)

 ## License